 An existing ExpectedEquipment shall be invariant.

-It is the operators’ responsibility to assure that additionally instantiated ExpectedEquipment objects (representing SFP types, which have been approved for alternative use) are matching the Capability information that has been written into the technology specifically augmented LayerProtocol object during its instantiation.
+It is the operators’ responsibility to assure that additionally instantiated ExpectedEquipment objects (e.g. representing SFP types, which have been approved for alternative use) are matching the Capability information that has been written into the technology specifically augmented LayerProtocol object during its instantiation.

 Deletion